 Lake Caron, the site of the geotextiles and eutrophication research, is an artificial lake with a surface area of 35,300 m2.
 No waterways feed into it, making its only sources of water immediate area runoff, precipitation, and snow melt.
 Though much of the lake is surrounded by trees, private land application of fertilizer, use of phosphate detergents, septic tank discharges, and shoreline erosion have caused phosphorous loading in the water.
 Runoff from the forest lands has also contributed to elevated phosphorus concentration, which in some areas varies from 908 – 1310 mg/kg.
 Excessive plant growth and algal blooms have occurred in the shallow water.
 The depth is only 2.6m.
 The result—eutrophication—has led to decomposition and death in the water as oxygen levels have been depleted.

-In setting up the shoreline experiment, which was cited in an area more prone to algal bloom, the research team set up plastic tanks (35.6 cm height and 543 L volume) and placed them on ground levelled with gravels near the shore.
-The filtration units consisted cylindrical filtration columns, made of plexiglass, with a 20 cm internal diameter and a height of 25 cm.
-The square-shaped base, as a filter holder, had a circular hole at the centre with the exact diameter of the filtration column (20 cm).
+In setting up the shoreline experiment, which was cited in an area more prone to algal bloom, the research team set up plastic tanks (35.6 cm height and 543 L volume) and placed them on ground leveled with gravels near the shore.
+The filtration units consisted of cylindrical filtration columns made of plexiglass.
+The columns had a 20-cm internal diameter and a height of 25 cm.
+The square-shaped base, as a filter holder, had a circular hole at the center with the exact diameter of the filtration column (20 cm).

-Over a three-month period, a wide-range of turbidity levels were tested 10.4 – 32.4 NTU and different arrangements of custom nonwoven geotextiles pore size filter characteristics (75 – 110 μm).
+Over a three-month period, a wide-range of turbidity levels were tested (10.4 – 32.4 NTU) along with different arrangements of the custom nonwoven geotextiles, which featured pore size filter characteristics 75 – 110 μm.
 The geotextiles were custom-made for the study’s evaluation of nutrient and suspended solids removal efficiency.

 Customization also helped address some of the great challenges of this type of research, such as: